sFisherE/NGUI2.7Helper/README.md

 todo：
-1.widgetsTool need to optimize with it's interface and add more function to multiple widgets operation 2.9 patch tool need automatic change the related UISprite component mode to sliced 3.new art text componet which use just one UIWidget,keep the old one which can animate easily 4....
+1.widgetsTool need to optimize with it's interface and add more function to multiple widgets operation 2.9 patch tool need automatic change the related UISprite component mode to sliced 3.new art text component which use just one UIWidget,keep the old one which can animate easily 4.add tools to manage audioClips,textures.I want to know every texture or audioClip's usage in my project.
+5....